t1/deployer/docs/tutorial.md

 (currently `application/xml` does not work... but xml seems out-of-fashion anyway ;-)

-## Undeploy & Manage
+## Undeploy & Manage & Pin

 Every resource has an implicit parameter `state` set to `deployed`.
 You can set it explicitly to `undeployed` to have that resource removed.
 This is how to get rid again of, e.g., an application.

 But how long are you going to keep those undeployed resources in your plans?
 When is it safe to remove that cruft?
-How do you make sure that a freshly set up node looks exactly as a node that's been running for years?
+How do you make sure that a node freshly set up looks exactly as a node that's been running for years?
 Manually keeping track of this all is not very infrastructure-as-code-ish.

 So you can tell the deployer to [manage](reference.md#manage) a specific type of resource.